 An ad server is a piece of software that helps you with ad management, ad targeting and campaign reports.
 It's responsible for deciding which ad to show to which visitor.
-Common examples of ad servers are Google Ad Manager, OpenX and AdGlare.
+Common examples of ad servers are Google Ad Manager (DFP), OpenX and AdGlare.

 A third-party ad server is commonly used by publishers to manage direct deals and ad exchanges within one place, increasing productivity and sales.
-Companies that provide ad serving technology may focus on a specific part of the industry, e.g. advertisers and publishers.
+Companies that provide ad serving technology may focus on a specific part of the industry like advertisers, publishers or agencies.

 Although the underlying ad server basics remain merely the same, it might be difficult to choose a vendor.
-Here's what the landscape looks like:
+Here's what the landscape looks like today:

 Ad serving engines take care of trafficking the creative to a web page or app.
 They are usually physically distributed around the globe to allow for high-performance ad serving with the lowest latency.
 It also allows advertisers to target a subset of users in an automated way, showing different ads to different visitors.
 Think about geographical location, device/OS technology and behavorial data.